kajbr88/The-Complete-Flutter-Development-Bootcamp-with-Dart/README.md

 * This repository is intended for personal use and learning purposes.

 ## How to Run the Projects
-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/kajbr88/The-Complete-Flutter-Development-Bootcamp-with-Dart.git'
-2. Navigate to the project directory: `cd [project directory]`
+2. Navigate to the project directory: `cd https://github.com/kajbr88/The-Complete-Flutter-Development-Bootcamp-with-Dart.git'
+3. Select project folder: e.g. bitcoin_ticker
+4. Navigate to the app directory: cd bitcoin_ticker
-3. Run `flutter pub get` to install dependencies.
+5. Run `flutter pub get` to install dependencies.
-4. Connect a physical device or start an emulator.
+6. Connect a physical device or start an emulator.
-5. Run `flutter run` to launch the application.
+7. Run `flutter run` to launch the application.

 ## Acknowledgments
 * Dr. Angela Yu for the excellent course content and instruction.